 Outside of the season, other sporting events take advantage of the track and field oval and velodrome

-52 – Listen to the LA Philharmonic at Walt Disney Concert Hall
+53 – Listen to the LA Philharmonic at Walt Disney Concert Hall

 From the outside, the Frank Gehry-designed Concert Hall will entice you.
 Inside, it is home to the LA Phil, one of the most renowned orchestras in the world.

-Music critics like Mark Swed have described the sounds emanating from the orchestra in the specifically-designed hall as a “new sonic dimension” — one that each traveler should hear with their own ears
+Music critics like Mark Swed have described the sounds emanating from the orchestra in the specifically-designed hall as a “new sonic dimension” — one that each traveler should hear with their own ears.

-53 – Walk among dinosaurs at the Natural History Museum of Los Angeles County (NHM)
+54 – Walk among dinosaurs at the Natural History Museum of Los Angeles County (NHM)

 Don’t miss the Dinosaur Hall where, across two floors, you’ll witness 20 prehistoric skeletons, including a grown tyrannosaurus rex!

-54 – Get outdoors for a hike!
+55 – Get outdoors for a hike!